andijakl/ndef-nfc/README.md

 ### C# Version

-The library is available as a ready-made portable class library, which can be used on the Windows 10 (UWP), Windows 8(.1) (WinRT) platform, as well as on Windows Phone 8(.1) (Silverlight).
-All three platforms provide support for interacting with the NFC hardware through the Proximity APIs.
+The library is available as a ready-made portable class library, which can be used on any platform compatible to .net Standard 1.4+, like Windows 10 (UWP).

 Additional platform-specific functionality is added through the the separate extension library.
-It integrates with the platform APIs for UWP / WinRT / WP8.0 and allows real-life tasks like creating a business card record based on a Contact from the Windows 8 address book.
+It integrates with the platform APIs for UWP and allows real-life tasks like creating a business card record based on a Contact from the Windows address book.

-Three example apps are available - for Windows 10, Windows 8.1 as well as Windows Phone 8.0.
+An example app is available for Windows 10.
 In addition to the library download on this page, you can use the NuGet package manager of Visual Studio to easily integrate the library with your project.

 ### JavaScript / HTML5 Version